VIRiONT-network/VIRiONT_paper/README.md

 **data_loc** : path where fastq data are stored.
 Be sure this path leads on all barcode folders you want to analyse.
 Currently, only fastq repositories marked as "barcode*" are interpreted as repository data.
 If needed, rename your rep as "barcode*".
 **result_loc** : path leading to the output folders produced by the analysis.
 NB: the pipeline will recursively create the path, so a previous mkdir is unnecessary.
 **ref_loc** : path to the file containing all references sequences used for the blastn analysis.
 We you need to create a new one, check examples in *ref/* folder.
-**ref_table** : path to the Table (currently a .csv is required) containing reference list for the blastn analysis. /!\ Column must correspond to the fasta name in ref_loc for correctly computing the best reference, and each row must correspond to each fasta header in the reference fasta file.
-Please check analysis/table_analysis if needed for an example.
 **min_length** : minimal read size required for passing the filtering step.
 **max_length** : maximal read size required for passing the filtering step.
-trim
 **head** : nucleotid length to be trimmed in 5'.
 **tail** : nucleotid length to be trimmed in 3'.
 **Vfreq** : minor variant frequency threshold to call the consensus sequence.